-This recipe is also known as "Pad Mee Korat" which is a local specialty of a town called "Korat" in the Northeast of Thailand.
-And Korat is also the hometown of my mom and my grandmother.
-My grandmother always makes this dish every time I visit home, although she does add pork to her version.
-But not to worry, the real heart of this recipe is in the delicious sauce!
+This isn't actually my veganized pad thai recipe, but a "sister dish" of pad thai called "Pad Mee Korat."
+It's a local specialty of a northeastern Thai town called "Korat" which happens to be my mom's hometown!
+My grandmother always makes this dish every time I visit home, although she usually adds pork to her version, the noodles themselves are vegan, and omitting meat is no issue because the real heart of this recipe is in the delicious sauce!

 Watch The Full Video Tutorial!